WangCheng0116/ML/README.md

 ## 19 Oct
 Too much information has been flooding in my mind.
 Pause for a while not to take in new concepts and take a deep breath.
 Today's task - Review!

+## 20 Oct
+Today I revisited the concept of SVM after I learned the corresponding knowledge in MA3236 (non-linear optimization), and specifically, KKT and duality.
+Also I have included a muc h more rigorous proof of SVM.